blablacar/dgr/README.md

 $ dgr push          # use already built aci in target directory to push to remote storage
 $ dgr test          # run tests on already built aci
 $ dgr try           # run templating only to target/try (experimental)
+$ dgr graph         # generate graph image of .dot file of dependencies (app, builder and tester)
 ```

 There is a lot of different flags on each command. use the helper to see them :